Post

 These weren’t hypothetical scenarios.
 They were post-mortems of real products built by real engineers at companies you’ve heard of.

 I work in cloud infrastructure now.
 I’m not building recommendation algorithms or facial recognition systems.
-But the core lesson applies everywhere: the systems we build have consequences beyond their intended use, and engineers are in the best position to identify those consequences early.
+But the core lesson applies everywhere: the things we build get used in ways we didn’t plan for, and we’re usually the first people who could’ve spotted that.

 When I’m designing a platform feature, I now ask questions I wouldn’t have asked before: